-DVI\$\SHDW\MBR\COPY\DONE
+DVI\$ SHDW MBR COPY DONE

-On Alpha and I64, returns the percentage of the copy operation that is complete on the current member unit, as a longword.
+On Alpha and Integrity server systems, returns the percentage of the copy operation that is complete on the current member unit, as a longword.

-DVI\$\SHDW\MBR\COUNT
+DVI\$ SHDW MBR COUNT

-On Alpha and I64, returns the number of full source members in the virtual unit, as a longword.
+On Alpha and Integrity server systems, returns the number of full source members in the virtual unit, as a longword.
 Devices added as copy targets are not full source members.